X Factor (Albanian TV series) season 1

 X Factor is an Albanian television music competition to find new singing talents.
 The first season began on 8 January 2012 on TV Klan.

-Based on the UK format, the competition consists of auditions, in front of producers and then the judges with a live audience; bootcamp; judges' houses and then the live finals.
+Based on the British format, the competition consists of auditions, in front of producers and then the judges with a live audience; bootcamp; judges' houses and then the live finals.
 Auditions for the show began in September and concluded in October 2011.
 The show is hosted by Albanian singer Alketa Vejsiu, while the judging panel consists of the biggest Albanian artists.
 Albanian famous writer, composer and TV presenter Pandi Laço, Albanian Kosovar pop singer Vesa Luma, Albania's representative at the 2010 Eurovision Song Contest Juliana Pasha and the Albanian superstar Alban Skënderaj.
 The winner of the first season of X factor Albania was Sheila Haxhiraj.